vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sat Sep 13 02:18:37 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sun Sep 14 02:41:52 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER